Kitware/nrtk/docs/getting_started.rst

 	        name='niceday',
 	        ihaze=1, #weather model
 	        altitude=9000.0, #sensor altitude
-	        groundRange=0.0, #range to target
+	        ground_range=0.0, #range to target
-	        aircraftSpeed=100.0
+	        aircraft_speed=100.0
 	)

-	perturber=PybsmPerturber(sensor=sensor, scenario=scenario, groundRange=10000)
+	perturber=PybsmPerturber(sensor=sensor, scenario=scenario, ground_range=10000)

-In the example above, we have created a `pyBSM` perturber where the output image will have a groundRange of 10000m instead of 0m.
+In the example above, we have created a `pyBSM` perturber where the output image will have a ground_range of 10000m instead of 0m.
 The image below is the original image we will use for future perturbations.

 .. figure:: images/original_image.jpg